Rodrique Wright: Saskatchewan Roughriders

-Wright signed with the Saskatchewan Roughriders on October 27, 2010.
+Wright signed with the Saskatchewan Roughriders on October 27, 2010 as an injury replacement at the end of the 2010 season., but was waived prior to the 2011 season.
+The Roughriders went to the Grey Cup game that year.

 Dallas Vigilantes

-Wright played with the Dallas Vigilantes of the Arena Football League in 2011.
+Wright joined the Arena Football League and was assigned to the Dallas Vigilantes on July 13, 2011.
+He played in one game with them against Chicago on July 16th where he recorded an assist, but by July 27th, he was off the roster.

 Coaching career

 Sam Houston State

 Prior to his time at East Carolina, Wright spent four years at Sam Houston State.
-During his tenure, the Bearkats posted a 46-12 overall record, a 31-4 Southland Conference mark, reached the semifinals of the NCAA Division I Football Championship Subdivision (FCS) playoffs three times and the quarterfinals in another year.
+During his tenure, the Bearkats posted a 46–12 overall record, a 31-4 Southland Conference mark, reached the semifinals of the NCAA Division I Football Championship Subdivision (FCS) playoffs three times and the quarterfinals in another year.
 He also helped Sam Houston State to a pair of conference titles and top-five national ranking all four seasons.

 Under Wright's tutelage, Sam Houston State defensive lineman P.J.
 Hall earned a spot on more than 10 All-America teams, including the Associated Press squad.
 He was a three-time finalist for the Buck Buchanan Award, which is symbolic of FCS Defensive Player-of-the-Year honors.
 He ranked among the nation's top 10 with 19.0 tackles for loss as a senior and finished his career with a school- and FCS-record 84.0 TFLs before being selected by the Oakland Raiders in the second round of the 2018 NFL Draft.